ANSWERED ON THIS PAGE:

 - Prepare final submissions.

-- Handle Supplementary Notice requests (additional information inquiries from the DVDA) and device registration renewals.
+- Handle Supplementary Notice requests (additional information inquiries from the CMDE) and device registration renewals.

-- For manufacturers, Emergo by UL can act as your China Agent representative.
+- For manufacturers, Emergo by UL can introduce you to a local partner to act as your China agent.

 China is a challenging market, but our colleagues in China have the regulatory experience to help you succeed.